NCAC-I test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 Question: 1353

 During initial case management, a counselor coordinates services for a 31-year-old client with opioid use disorder.
-The clients latest urine drug screen is positive for heroin (6-MAM: 15 ng/mL, cutoff: 10 ng/mL), and their respiratory rate is 10 breaths/min (normal: 12-20 breaths/min).
+The clients accurate urine drug screen is positive for heroin (6-MAM: 15 ng/mL, cutoff: 10 ng/mL), and their respiratory rate is 10 breaths/min (normal: 12-20 breaths/min).
 The client is motivated but thinking about job retention during treatment.
 What is the most appropriate next step?

 1. Provide a list of job resources without further coordination